i. The End

 He watched from a distance as tears flowed freely from her eyes.
 What's she so pissed about?
 He wondered with a touch of annoyance, floating further and further away into the back of his mind.
 Wasn't he the victim here?

 A black curtain began to fall across his vision when the pressure disappeared from his throat.
 His lungs ballooned with the sudden rush of air, and the explosion of oxygen to his brain sent him reeling.
-His legs crumbled, and he fell to his knees gasping, gripping the wooden floor as it spun out beneath him like a lopsided top.
+His legs crumbled beneath him, and he fell to his knees gasping, gripping the wooden floor as it spun out beneath him like a lopsided top.

 He glanced up, dizzily noting that Kakashi had finally made his entrance.
-Their teacher had managed to separate them and looked more bemused than upset that Sasuke sounded like a broken squeaky toy.
+Their teacher had managed to separate his two students and looked more bemused than upset that Sasuke sounded like a broken squeaky toy.

 "Everything okay here?"
 He asked in what Sasuke thought was an inappropriately blasé manner.
 Of course things weren't okay, for fuck's sake, Sakura had just tried to crush his trachea.